inkle/ink/Documentation/WritingWithInk.md

 	LIST kettleState = cold, boiling, recently_boiled

-This line defines two things: firstly three new values - cold, boiling and recently_boiled - and secondly, a variable, called "kettleState", to hold these states.
+This line defines two things: firstly three new values - `cold`, `boiling` and `recently_boiled` - and secondly, a variable, called `kettleState`, to hold these states.

 We can tell the list what value to take: